czbiohub/bam2fasta/README.md

 ### `--output-format`
-The parameter `--output-format` specifies the format of output fastq per cell files. it can be either fastq or fastq.gz.
+The parameter `--output-format` specifies the format of output fastq per cell files. it can be either fasta(when input format is bam), fastq or fastq.gz (when input format is fastq.gz).
 This parameter is only valid for default method
 **Example parameters**

 * Default: output-format is fastq